Saisi/FacebookBasketballCheaterBot/README.md

 SentimentBot
 ===================
 A bot that automatically plays Facebook's messenger basketball isn't cool.
 You know what's cool?
 A bot that plays Facebook's messenger basketball and responds to crowd feedback.
 Positive words give it a great degree of confidence.
 No one staring at the screen will make it sad, and it'll play badly.
 Negative words will drown its confidence.
 A cool scenario is when you pit bot against bot and have teams cheering for either.
 Attention and affrimations improve its score.
+Environment matters.
+Upbeat music will make it more daring and confident in play.
+Screamo death metal will make it despondent and weak.
 Let's play some :basketball: and keep it :100: